tueimage/meta-segmentation-msc-2018/WeeklyMeetings.md

 Copy/paste and fill in the template below each week, BEFORE coming to the weekly meeting with your supervisor.
 Put the newest weekly meeting first.

+### Date: 27-11-2018

+#### What did you achieve?

+* Better understanding of the concept of meta learning
+* Initial iterature review
+* Start of research proposal

+#### What did you struggle with?

+* It is is hard to find a specific challenge/topic for my project
+* Had to finalize work at CytoSMART, had my internship presentation and had a symposium this week which limited my time a bit

+#### What would you like to work on next week?

+* More extensive/directed literature review
+* Write research proposal

+#### Where do you need help from Veronika?

+* Ideas for interesting challenges in meta learning that fit with the current research in the imaging group
+* format of the research propsoal

+#### Any other topics

+*

 ## Template
 ### Date: 24-09-2018